choprahetarth/choprahetarth/README.md

-- 🔭 I’m currently working on A Time Series Mechanical Engineering Research Project
+- 🔭 I’m currently working as an ML Engineer at Dukaan
-- 🌱 I’m currently learning Time Series modelling using Deep Learning
+- 🌱 I’m currently learning Self Attention Mechanism for Vision and NLP Tasks alike
 - 👯 I’m looking to collaborate on research based in Data Science and Robotics
-- 🤔 I’m looking for help with uhhh...
-Computer Vision?
+- 🤔 I’m looking for help with uhh....
+NLP
 - 💬 Ask me about anything but politics
 - 📫 How to reach me: choprahetarth@gmail.com
 - ⚡ Fun fact: You lose up to 30 percent of your taste buds during flight.